streamr-dev/network/packages/autocertifier-server/README.md

 The request body must be a JSON object with the following properties:

-- `streamrWebSocketPort` (required): The port number for the Streamr WebSocket server.
+- `streamrWebSocketPort` (required): The port of your Streamr Node's WebSocket server.

 #### Response Body